 Fuzz is like an evil, caterwauling banshee when compared to its more organic and relatively well-mannered siblings, Overdrive and Distortion.
 But fuzz is often the very effect you need when you desire some surprising, striking, or, well, insane textures for a track.

-Obviously, the fuzz catalog is filled with a lot of Hendrix, Clapton, and Jeff Beck, but we recently asked the Guitar Player Facebook community to choose some of their favorite fuzz solos that weren't performed by those legends.
+Obviously, the fuzz catalog is filled with a lot of Hendrix, Clapton, and Jeff Beck, but a few years back, we asked the Guitar Player Facebook community to choose some of their favorite fuzz solos that weren't performed by those legends.

 The results below are the Top Five of the community's selections, and the collection shows just how varied, vibey, and gorgeously feral the glories of fuzz can be in the hands of different players.
 So check out the sounds and songs, grab yourself a bitchin' fuzz pedal, and write your own buzzy epic.

 Pink Floyd fans often call this one of the greatest solos of all time, but even if you're not exactly an obsessed Floyd disciple, David Gilmour's beautifully edgy and soaring leads on "Comfortably Numb" are pretty stunning.
 He didn't go for psychedelic weirdness, but the aggro grit and gristle really blasts Gilmour's guitar lines out of the mix and into your head.
 This track was done with his black Fender Stratocaster, an Electro-Harmonix Big Muff, a Hiwatt DR103 head into a WEM speaker cabinet, and a Yamaha RA-200 rotating speaker.